 Q: Do you offer tours at the Cable Community Farm?

 A: We would love to have an opportunity to give a tour to your group.
 In the past, we have had school groups, 4-H groups, church youth groups, and other groups visit.
 To arrange for a tour, contact Katie Hancock at firstname.lastname@example.org.

 Q: Can I help out at the Cable Community Farm?

 A: Yes!
 We have scheduled Work Days in the spring and fall where volunteers take care of seasonal tasks.
-We also hold “Open Garden” times in the Growing Together Garden every Sunday from 4 to 6 pm, from June through September.
+We welcome volunteer assistance in the Growing Together Garden from June through September.
 Community volunteers work together to produce food for the Food Shelf and Free Food Mondays in the Growing Together Garden.
 If you’re interested in helping, please contact Growing Together Garden Project Leader Liz Schneller at 608-343-1693.
 All volunteers must sign a waiver and release form prior to working at the Cable Community Farm.

 Q: Who owns the Cable Community Farm?

 A: The property was purchased in 2013 by Arthur and Katie Hancock for the purpose of establishing a community farm.
 Early 2022, the property was recently purchased and is officially under new ownership (aka–the “A-Team”).
 The organization has established new lease terms with the current owners.
 The lease is valid for a ten-year period with the option to renew the terms.

 Q: Are donations to the Cable Community Farm tax deductible?

 A: The Cable Community Farm is a 501©(3) nonprofit organization and financial donations and in-kind contributions may be tax deductible.
 Feeling generous today?